conjoon/extjs-app-localmailaccount/tests/README.md

 npx create-siesta
 ```
 will install Siesta and the Sencha Ext JS Sources required for running the tests.

-in the NPM package.
-The tool will guide you through the process of symlinking to an existing ExtJS SDK installation
-Warning:
-Make a backup of your `./test` folder in case you accidentally let `create-siesta` override it.
+Please make a backup of your `./test` folder in case you accidentally let `create-siesta` override it.

-Once this is done, boilerplate-html
-files will be copied to the project (to: `./tests.redirect.html` and `./tests/index.extjs-browser.html`).
+Boilerplate-html files will be copied to the project (targets: `./tests.redirect.html` and `./tests/index.extjs-browser.html`).

 After this was done, run
 ```